Democratic voting bill would make biggest changes in decades

 Barriers to voting are as old as the country, but in more recent history they have come in the form of voter ID laws and other restrictions that are up for debate in statehouses across the country.

 Rep. John Sarbanes, a Maryland Democrat who sponsored the bill, said that outside of Congress “these aren’t controversial reforms.”
-Much of it, he noted, was derived from recommendations of a bipartisan commission.
+Much of it, he noted, was derived from the recommendations of bipartisan commissions.

 Yet to many Republicans, it amounts to an unwarranted federal intrusion into a process that states should control.